The Other Three Billion

 O3b is an initiative that is underway to connect those without Internet service to the global network.
 You can search O3b Networks to gather the details.
-Understand that there are leaders of the participating companies that are Christ-followers who are intentional about getting the rest of the world connected with low cost telco, Internet and media.
+Some leaders of the participating companies are Christ-followers who are being intentional about getting the rest of the world connected with low cost telco, Internet, and media.
 This information highway is now being constructed.

-The availability of the means to reach people is now easier than it has ever been.
-People of experience with English skills are most effective to be engaged in the enterprise of discipling the nations.
-Now is the time to be intentional about offering your/our time, talent and treasure as a living sacrifice.
-To be intentional about serving the Lord with all our heart, mind, soul and strength so that those with the gospel can be discipled and those without the gospel can be told.
-Explore the possibilities at MissionNext.
+We now have the means to reach people we have never been able to reach previously.
+People with English skills are most effective to be engaged in the enterprise of discipling the nations.
+Now is the time to be intentional about offering your time, talent and treasure as a living sacrifice; to be intentional about serving the Lord with all our heart, mind, soul and strength so that those who have heard the gospel can be discipled, and those without the gospel can be told.

 Nelson Malwitz, MissionNext Founder